 I graduated from Potsdam in December of 2006 with a degree in Political Science and a minor in Pre-Law.
-Since my ex-wife was still working on her degree at the time, I decided to take a couple of semesters worth of graduate courses in the Organizational Leadership program.
-I also worked for a syndicated ABC television show and CBS College Sports.
+Since my ex-wife was still working on her degree at the time, I stuck around Potsdam and took a job working for a syndicated ABC television show and CBS College Sports.

-My ex-wife and I moved into 96 Market Street, Apartment 4, in Potsdam in the Fall of 2007.
+We moved into 96 Market Street, Apartment 4, in Potsdam in the Fall of 2007.
 I liked the village of Potsdam and wanted to stay there.
 She didn’t.
-Our neighbor was an insane multi-millionaire chemist, and I thought if I stuck around long enough, he’d try to kill Superman.
+Our neighbor was an insane multi-millionaire chemist, and I thought if we stuck around long enough, he’d try to kill Superman.

 In addition to writing a “college survival” column, also called “The Brandon Show”, that was syndicated to over 800 college newspapers, my CBS job consisted of sitting around my Potsdam apartment and making hundreds of stories I didn’t write more SEO friendly.
-It was kind of the perfect job because I barely had coworkers and I could watch all the superheroine-themed porn that I wanted.

 Telecommuting is awesome!